-If you want a hands-on career where you work with tools, solve problems, and stay in demand year-round, HVAC might be the right trade.
+If you want a hands-on career where you work with tools, solve problems, and stay widely needed year-round, HVAC might be the right trade.
 Kansas has a steady need for qualified heating, ventilation, air conditioning, and refrigeration technicians.
 The first step is getting solid training from an accredited HVAC program.

 HVAC work in Kansas usually requires classroom training and real-world experience.
 Here's a typical path: